Inter Miami guest list omitted job titles for Prince Harry and Meghan Markle

 At the time, the source also added that “any making up now” between the two couples “is so unlikely”.

-The Independent has contacted representatives for Inter Miami and Harry and Meghan for comment.
+The Independent has contacted representatives for the Los Angeles FC and Harry and Meghan for comment.

 Before attending the game on Sunday, Harry accompanied his wife to the first night of Beyoncé’s Renaissance world tour stop in Los Angeles, California, on 1 September.
 The royal couple danced from a box at SoFi Stadium, where they were seen with Meghan’s mother, Doria Ragland, and the duchess’ close friend, Abigail Spencer.